-Size of bands and orchestras in musical performances increased in the 19th Century, a period known as the big band era.
+The size of bands and orchestras in musical performances increased in the 19th Century, a period is known as the big band era.
 Public dancing in large groups became popular in the early 20th century.
-Use of acoustic guitars was confined to being a supporting instrument in such large music ensembles, with volume of the instrument being the major constraint.
+The use of acoustic guitars was confined to being a supporting instrument in such large music ensembles, with the volume of the instrument being the major constraint.

-Desire to produce louder volume led to experimentation with different shapes, construction of guitars and amplified instruments in the beginning of twentieth century.
+The desire to produce louder volume led to experimentation with different shapes, the construction of guitars, and amplified instruments at the beginning of the twentieth century.
 Some such developments were:

 More: Best Lap Steel Guitars